 We qualify as an "emerging growth company" ("EGC") as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
-We had less than \$1.07 billion in revenue during our last fiscal year, and have not tripped any of the measures that would cause us to no longer qualify as an EGC.
+We had less than \$1.07 billion in revenue during our last fiscal year and have not tripped any of the measures that would cause us to no longer qualify as an EGC.
 As such, we may take advantage of reduced public reporting requirements.
 These provisions include, but are not limited to:

-- Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in our filings with the SFC: - Not being required to comply with the auditor attestation requirements in the assessment of our internal control over financial reporting; - Reduced disclosure obligations regarding executive compensation in periodic reports, proxy statements and registration statements; and - > Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.
+- > Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in our filings with the SEC; - > Not being required to comply with the auditor attestation requirements in the assessment of our internal control over financial reporting; - > Reduced disclosure obligations regarding executive compensation in periodic reports, proxy statements and registration statements; and - > Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved.

-We may take advantage of these provisions until the last day of our fiscal year following the fifth anniversary of the date of the first sale of ordinary shares pursuant to this offering.
-However, if certain events occur before the end of such five-year period, including if we become a "large accelerated filer," if our annual gross revenues exceed \$1.07 billion or if we issue more than \$1.0 billion of non-convertible debt in any three-year period, we will cease to be an emerging growth company before the end of such five-year period.
+We may take advantage of these provisions until the last day of our fiscal year following the fifth anniversary of the date of the IPO.
+However, if certain events occur before the end of such five-year period, including if we become a "large accelerated filer," if our annual gross revenues exceed \$1.07 billion or if we issue more than \$1.0 billion of non-convertible debt in any three- year period, we will cease to be an emerging growth company before the end of such five-year period.

-Section 107 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the "Securities Act"), for complying with new or revised accounting standards.
+Section 107 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2) (B) of the Securities Act, for complying with new or revised accounting standards.
 We have elected to take advantage of this extended transition period and acknowledge such election is irrevocable pursuant to Section 107 of the JOBS Act.